elibroftw/blog.elijahlopez.ca/content/posts/google-sheets-to-i18n-translation-files.md

       - [LANG_CODE].json
 ```

-The first thing we need to do is create a Google Sheet.
-Next create a service account in the
+The first step is creating a service account from [Google Cloud Console](https://console.cloud.google.com/?pli=1), you will need to create a project (if you don't have one yet), and then create a service account under Credentials > Manage service accounts.
+Once you have a service account, create a private key and download the json.
+Move the json to a new directory `PROJECT/secrets`.

+We need to ignore the service account file we just downloaded.

 <details><summary>.gitignore partial</summary>

-We need to ignore the service account file we just downloaded.

 ```gitignore
 # Custom